octopress/ink/README.md

 ## Usage

-Usage is different for users and developers and useful documentation requires more than a giant README.
+Usage is different for users and developers, and useful documentation requires more than a giant README.
 Docs will be posted with the launch of the new Octopress 3.0 site.
 In the mean time, you can browse the `assets/docs/` directory for a look at the documentation that's coming.

 ## Contributing